MIKE621/raspberrypicow/README.md

 # raspberrypicow
-Configuraciones y contribuciones para proyectos Raspberry Pico W
+Configurations and contributions for proyects in Raspberry Pico W

+DETALLE DE MODULOS
+wificonfig.py
+Use for connect and scan network wifi in raspberry pico W.